markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 ![see results](./assets/step-4/700-see-results.png)

-> **Check Point:**\
+> **Check Point:**

-What is the purpose of the `alt` attribute for images?\
+>What is the purpose of the `alt` attribute for images?\
+**Answer:** Alt attributes provide context for the image, particularly for screen readers.
+>
-How can you add more than one class to an HTML element?\
+>How can you add more than one class to an HTML element?\
+**Answer:** Add a space between the class names (e.g., `class="one two"`).
+>
-What are two ways you could center a 50%-width `<div>` with CSS?
+>What are two ways you could center a 50%-width `<div>` using CSS?\
+**Answer:** Add `text-align: center` to the parent or margin, or add `0 auto` to the \<div\> you want centered.

 # Reflection

-This lesson gave us a chance to practice many of the CSS properties we learned previously to finish a pretty large chunk of the layout&mdash;the "What We Do" and "What You Do" sections.
+This lesson gave us a chance to practice many of the CSS properties we previously learned to finish a pretty large chunk of the layout&mdash;the "What We Do" and "What You Do" sections.
 Along the way, we better organized our style sheet with reusable class names and learned a few new bits of HTML and CSS.

 The next lesson, Meet the Trainers, will further test our skills with a more complicated layout.
 But first let's bask in what we accomplished here: